Edwin Manton: Philanthropy

-His friendship with Parris resulted in the offer of a contribution to the Tate's 1987 appeal for funds to acquire Constable's The Opening of Waterloo Bridge, and shortly afterwards a gift of AIG shares, which established the American Fund for the Tate Gallery with an endowment of $6.5m in 1988.
+His friendship with Parris resulted in the offer of a contribution to the Tate's 1987 appeal for funds to acquire Constable's Salisbury Cathedral from the Meadows, and shortly afterwards a gift of AIG shares, which established the American Fund for the Tate Gallery with an endowment of $6.5m in 1988.

 Manton never took up US citizenship, retaining his British nationality until his death.
 In 1997, he established the American Fund for the Tate Gallery with an endowment generated by a gift of AIG shares.
 In creating a fund that would respond to the Tate's wish to strengthen its American collection, he was giving expression both to his affection for his birthplace and to his enthusiasm for his adopted country.

 By 2005, the fund was worth $30m, and made possible the acquisition of major works by Robert Motherwell, Philip Guston, Donald Judd, David Smith, Louise Bourgeois, Ellsworth Kelly, Bruce Nauman and Cildo Meireles.
 Manton deliberately established the fund in a form that would allow American citizens to make donations which would support the mission of the Tate and this has stimulated very significant gifts of works of art and more than $70m in donations.

 In 1992 and 1997, Manton made further gifts totalling nearly £12m towards the centenary development and other projects at Tate Britain; he also made a promised bequest of a major Constable, The Glebe Farm.
 These magnificent gifts allowed the trustees to transform the presentation of British art at Millbank as Tate Britain, in 2001.
 Taken together, Manton's benefactions, enhancing both the British and international collections, are by far the most generous gift in the history of the Tate.

-Manton also was a longtime parishioner at the Episcopal Church of the Ascension in New York City, and bequeathed the church money for a pipe organ.
+Manton also was a longtime parishioner at the Episcopal Church of the Ascension in New York City.
+After his death, the Manton Foundation supported the construction of a new pipe organ in memory of Sir Edwin and Lady Manton.
 The 6,183-pipe, 95-stop Manton Memorial Organ was the first French-built pipe organ in New York City and was installed in 2011.